-The art of living a content life with few material possessions have become all the rage in the modern world.
+The art of living a content life with few material possessions has become all the rage in the modern world.
 The fact that your favorite YouTubers and content creators propagate this rather radical movement fuels the enigma around it.

 Everywhere, pictures of a white wall with a piece of furniture and a green plant on it stare back as if challenging you.
-The invasive phenomenon, such as fear of missing out or FOMO as it is lovingly called, becomes a reality that becomes harder to shake off.
+The invasive phenomenon, such as fear of missing out, or FOMO, as it is lovingly called, becomes a reality that becomes harder to shake off.

 But have you ever considered whether this way of living with very little, or minimalism, is the right lifestyle for you?
 Although it might look effortless and even glamorous from the outside, minimalism requires making a radical change in your way of living.

 If you have been on the fence about becoming a minimalist, this post will hopefully be the decisive factor in your struggle.
 Let’s begin.

 1. Consider your current lifestyle

 It goes without saying that no two individuals have the same lifestyle.
 Two people might have a similar one, but it is never the same.
 Your way of living is uniquely different from everyone else.